-Section 2, Personnel Qualifications; Section 3, Selection of SSCs; Section 4, Seismic Walkdowns and Area Walk-Bys; and Section 5, Seismic Licensing Basis Evaluations (LBEs), of the walkdown guidance provide information to licensees regarding the implementation of an appropriate seismic walkdown methodology.
-By letter dated July 9, 2012, the licensee confirmed that it would utilize the walkdown guidance in the performance of the seismic walkdowns at JAF.
+Section 2, Personnel Qualifications; Section 3, Selection of SSCs; Section 4, Seismic Walkdowns and Area Walk-Bys; and Section 5, Seismic Licensing Basis Evaluations, of the walkdown guidance provide information to licensees regarding the implementation of an appropriate seismic walkdown methodology.
+By letter dated July 10, 2012 (ADAMS Accession No. ML12193A509), the licensee confirmed that it would utilize the walkdown guidance in performance of the seismic walkdowns at WBN-1.

-The walkdown report dated November 27, 2012 did not identify deviations from the walkdown guidance.
+The walkdown report dated November 27, 2012, did not identify any deviations from the walkdown guidance.